DanielRCA/NCR-mtDNA_ampliconbasedngs/README.md

   ```bash
   bash NCR_ampliconbasedngs.sh
   ```
-We strongly recommend to save the information in a log file, so you can find where the possible mistake is (time will give you how much time the script was running and can ve avoid).
+We strongly recommend to save the information in a log file, so you can find where the possible mistake is (`time` parameter will give you how much time was the script running and it can be removed).
 Type as follow:
 ```bash
   time bash NCR_ampliconbasedngs.sh 2>&1 | tee NCR_ampliconbasedngs.log
   ```